solarturtle/chbspasswd/README.md

 chbspasswd
 ==========

-A password generator inspired by XKCD 936: Password Strength and xkpasswd.pm by Bart Busschots.
+A password generator inspired by XKCD 936: Password Strength

-Copyright (C) 2013 Charles H. Leggett
+Copyright (C) 2013-2014, Charles H. Leggett

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by